 The two most common mineral resources in Clatsop County are sand and gravel, and crushed rock deposits.
 Sand and gravel are found in stream channels and bars, in the alluvial deposits of the stream valleys and in certain rocky beaches.
+No gravel pits are in operation at this time in the Seaside Rural area.
 Crushed rock is rare and valuable and is basaltic in origin.
-It has also been noted during the update of this plan that the economic benefits must also be tempered with measures to protect residents from negative impacts from blasting associated with mining activities.
-Such measures might include limitations on hours when blasting activities could be conducted.
-Information from DOGAMI indicates the following active surface mining operations in the Seaside Rural Planning Area:
+There are at least 10 rock quarries in operation in this part of the County.
+A major problem caused by the mining of crushed rock is the large exposed surface areas that can be seen for great distances.